 Things To Keep In Mind

-Best Vent Fan For The Buck: Fantastic Fan 2250
+Best Value RV Vent Fan: Fantastic Fan 2250

 |Intake & Exhaust|

 This fan is easy to install and will add about 4.5” of height to a vehicle when fully closed.
-Fantastic has a great warranty system, and the customer service is highly-rated.
+The company has a great warranty system, and the customer service is highly-rated.

 Fantastic Fan Amp Draw